mkosir/typescript-style-guide/README.md

 ✅ Do:

 - Design test to be short, simple, and delightful to work with.
 One should look at a test and get the intent instantly.
-- Strive to write tests in a way your app/package is used, meaning test business logic.
+- Strive to write tests in a way your app/package is used by a user, meaning test business logic.
   E.g. given some user input, they receive the expected output for a process.
 - All tests must be setup and implemented to run as standalone in isolation, where they don't depend on other tests order of execution.
 - Make tests resilient to changes, query HTML elements based on attributes that are unlikely to change.